devgateway/www.developmentgateway.org/_posts/2015-02-19-remittances-what-s-next.md

 created: 1424355766
 old_path: news/remittances-what-s-next
 title: Remittances – What’s Next?
-lede: Why do remittances matter?ODA has modestly increased over the past few decades;
+excerpt: Why do remittances matter?ODA has modestly increased over the past few decades;
   however, since the late 1990s officially recorded remittance flows have outpaced assistance – in 2013, by more than 300%.
 Remittances are sent by individuals, not governments, and often travel through money transfer companies such as Western Union